Sherwan-Abdullah/UAV-Project/WebGUI/readme.txt

 Running the WebGUI tool

-Run WebGUI.sh, a web page will be open and you find buttons for:
+Run WebGUI.sh (right click --> run as program), a web page will be open and you find buttons for:
 - browse for the logfiles in the PC
 - extracting the data from all logfiles
 - plotting the statistical charts